 - Closed reduction may be done to put your bones back into the correct position without surgery.

 - Surgery may be needed to put your bones back into the correct position.
-This is called open reduction surgery.
+This is called open reduction.
 An incision is made and the bones are put back in the correct position.
-This may include the use of special wires, pins, plates, or screws.
+Wires, pins, plates, or screws may be used to hold the bones in place.
 For severe fractures, surgery to replace part of the shoulder joint with an artificial implant may be needed.

 Manage your symptoms:

 - Rest your arm as much as possible.
 Ask your healthcare provider when you can move your arm.
 Also ask when you can return to sports or vigorous exercises.

 - Apply ice on your arm for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel before you put it on your arm.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Go to physical therapy as directed.
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.